Types of Pastry In Island Delight Patties

 What Is Shortcrust Pastry?

 Shortcrust has a slightly thicker but crumbly texture than flaky pastry.
 It’s perfect for foods with wet fillings, as it’s resistant to soaking up fluids.
-Plain shortcrust is mainly used for savoury fillings but it’s also an all-purpose option as it’s often found in puddings like tartes as well.
+Plain shortcrust mainly fills savoury dishes, but it also fills puddings like tarts, proving its all-purpose nature.
 Shortcrust pastry doesn’t rise, flake or puff up, as it contains no raising agents.

 What Is Flaky Pastry?